 Location: 50 S. Leonor K. Sullivan Boulevard, St Louis

 Visit The Gateway Arch Riverboat WEBSITE for more information.

 One of the newest features at Union Station is the Aquarium.
-The St. Louis Aquarium at Union Station opened it’s doors on Christmas Day 2019, after several years of construction.
+After several years of construction, the St. Louis Aquarium at Union Station opened its doors on Christmas Day 2019.
 The wait was well worth it for kids of all ages.

 Although not grand in size, the St. Louis Aquarium houses some 13,000 aquatic animals, ranging from popular sharks, rays, jellyfish, and playful shrimp willing to clean your fingernails.
 All these and more now call the renovated area of Union Station’s massive historical train shed home.

 As a visitor to the Aquarium, you are first greeted with a train ride experience that shares the history of St. Louis with its passengers.
 Once you dis-embark train ride, passengers encounter a splashin’ good time: 120,000 square feet, one million gallons of water, 13,000 aquatic animals, a 250,000-gallon shark habitat, 44 exhibits, and 257 different species.

 Younger kids will be delighted with the numerous hands-on activities throughout the aquarium.

 We were delighted to be invited during the construction phase of the St. Louis Aquarium at Union Station.
 We had so much fun going behind the scenes and then sharing the experience with our readers.

 When the construction was complete, we were able to travel back to St. Louis and see first hand all of the Things to do at Union Station Aquarium, St Louis, MO